zoul1380/chrome-screen-recorder/README.md

    - Click the extension icon again
    - Click "Stop Recording"
    - The video file will automatically download

+### Watermark Usage

+#### Adding Text Watermarks
+1. **Enable Watermarks**
+   - Check the "💧 Add Watermark" checkbox in the popup
+   - The watermark controls will appear

+2. **Configure Text Watermark**
+   - Select "Text Watermark" from the dropdown
+   - Enter your custom text (default: "Screen Recording")
+   - Choose text color using the color picker
+   - Adjust opacity with the slider (0.1 to 1.0)
+   - Select position from dropdown (Top Left, Top Right, Bottom Left, Bottom Right, Center)

+#### Adding Image Watermarks
+1. **Select Image Type**
+   - Choose "Image Watermark" from the dropdown
+   - Click "Choose File" to upload your image
+   - Supported formats: PNG, JPG, GIF, WebP
+   - Adjust opacity for transparency effect

+2. **Image Requirements**
+   - Recommended size: 200x200 pixels or smaller
+   - Transparent PNG files work best for professional overlay
+   - Image will be automatically scaled to fit appropriately

+#### Adding Timestamp Watermarks
+- Select "Timestamp" from the dropdown
+- Current date and time will be automatically added to recordings
+- Format: "MM/DD/YYYY, HH:MM:SS AM/PM"
+- Position and opacity can be adjusted

+#### Watermark Best Practices
+- **Opacity**: Use 0.6-0.8 for subtle branding without interfering with content
+- **Position**: Top Right is recommended for minimal interference
+- **Text Length**: Keep text short (under 20 characters) for best results
+- **Colors**: White text with slight transparency works well on most backgrounds

 ### Advanced Usage